 That new center is the Center for Social Justice, launched this fall by UC Law SF Professors Brittany Glidden and Gail Silverstein.

 “We believe a lot of students lose their connection to why they came to law school in the 1L year,” Glidden said.
 “We want to offer students a vision and opportunity to see how they can incorporate public interest work into their role as a lawyer, wherever they may end up.”

 Glidden and Silverstein say the center will help law students choose their own ways of incorporating justice work into their future legal practices.
-The center will help some students navigate numerous public interest offerings at Hastings and support them in finding positions at nonprofits or government agencies.
+The center will help some students navigate numerous public interest offerings at UC Law SF and support them in finding positions at nonprofits or government agencies.
 It will connect other students to pro bono work or other ways to express their social values while working in the corporate sector.

 The opportunities stretch across multiple departments, from Student Services and Career Development to faculty-led centers.
 There are so many opportunities, in fact, that for the last two years, different law school departments formed a Social Justice Committee to organize offerings and identify gaps.
 This committee supported the creation of the new center.

 “We’ve known for a while that there needed to be a mechanism within the law school to coordinate all these opportunities and help students navigate their own path to social justice,” Silverstein said.

 To that end, the center has hosted a series of seminars this fall, in which alumni and upper-division law students shared their paths for pursuing social justice work during and after law school.
 A talk on “How to Land and Fund a Social Justice Summer Job” is scheduled for Nov.
 1.

 Another goal of the center is to strengthen the law school’s existing network of public-interest-minded students, faculty, staff, and alumni.